 Nasal polyp surgery cost differs based on your individual insurance policy and coverage.
 After your initial consultation and diagnosis, we can provide you more detailed information regarding cost.

 Nasal polyp surgery recovery time is generally quick — most patients return to work and normal activities within two to five days post-surgery.
 After your nasal polyp removal, you will experience some swelling and tenderness inside of your nose.
 For the first month following surgery you’ll use a nasal saline rinse to clean your nose, but no other medication is required.

 NSA Experts in Denver, CO

 As experts in Nasal, Sinus, and Allergy (NSA) care, our team of providers at Advanced ENT & Allergy Center has extensive experience in diagnosing, treating, and performing surgery to remove nasal polyps.
-We have successfully treated thousands of nasal polyp patients, who are now breathing easier and experiencing freedom from their nasal polyps!
+We have successfully treated thousands of nasal polyp patients, through both traditional and telehealth appointments, and they are now breathing easier and experiencing freedom from their nasal polyps!